 But we can only get so far with these wall profiles.
 Half the battle is the thermal breaks we've introduced in these walls, but conventional platform framing introduces another host of thermal bridges at the redundant sill and top plates.
 As we reviewed before, even in the so called "Advanced" framing configuration these plate bridges are hardly improved.

 The next step is what I've come to call Swedish Platform Framing.
-Like the USA New Wall this is a wall framing approach interpreted from the wall construction of Swedish off-site techniques.
+Like the USA New Wall this is a wall framing approach interpreted from the wall construction of Swedish off-site residential construction techniques.
 I see it as the next evolutionary step in stud wall framing.
-First there was Balloon Framing which industrialized the components of home building and revolutionized home building in the US.
+In the USA first there was Balloon Framing which industrialized the building of houses with studs, and revolutionized home building in the US.
 Then Western Platform Framing emerged, and quickly overcame the balloon frame with its superior characteristics.
 Now its time for the Swedish Platform Frame which will advance energy efficiency into commodity home building.

 Support our effort to develop and distribute these energy efficient wall designs.